-For online dating, photographers and writers are recommended to help you craft an authentic story of who you are and what you want to tell.
+For online dating, photographers and writers are recommended, should you be interested, to help you craft an authentic story of who you are and what you want to tell.

 *Given my background in interior decorating, I consult on home decor and environment.
 However, if you need extensive interior design assistance, I refer that work.

 I have access to the most recent relevant dating and relationship books, articles, and webinars.

 For career, life, and leadership advisory and coaching, visit my other company: TheSelfConsultancy.com.

-Debunk the stereotype thinking that men don’t read books on relationships.
+Debunk the stereotype that men don’t read books on relationships.
 Read them.

 Eliminate three words from your vocabulary: Defend.
 Blame.
 Justify.

 Tell her and show her that you love her.